UKCloud/documentation/articles/openshift/oshift-sco.md

 You are responsible for:

 - The control and management of access and responsibilities for end users, including appropriate connectivity, security and accreditation if required.
-If access is required over government secure networks, such as HSCN, Janet, RLI or PSN (including legacy networks), you are responsible for adhering to the Code of Connection (CoCo).
+If access is required over government secure networks, such as HSCN, Janet, MCN or PSN (including legacy networks), you are responsible for adhering to the Code of Connection (CoCo).

 - Self-managing the environment including workload deployment, in-cluster workload segregation, network policy management, storage requests and management, and so on.